-Thomas Hübl is a modern mystic, spiritual teacher, author and systems-thinker.
-His work integrates the essence of the great wisdom traditions, scientific knowledge and his own personal experience.
-Thomas offers a unique approach to life as a ‘mystic in the marketplace’ and helps people to attain a deeper level of self-awareness and personal relationship, and to transcend a ‘culture of the personal’ and a self-centred worldview.
+Thomas Hübl is a modern mystic, spiritual teacher, author, and systems-thinker.
+His work integrates the essence of the great wisdom traditions, scientific knowledge, and his own personal experience.
+Thomas offers a unique approach to life as a ‘mystic in the marketplace’ and helps people to attain a deeper level of self-awareness and personal relationship and to transcend a ‘culture of the personal’ and a self-centered worldview.
 Through his work, people from all walks of life learn how to become a living expression of spirit and how to participate in ‘we cultures’ through an embodied inner and outer connection.

 Over the years Thomas has also organized several major healing events, aimed at healing the Holocaust’s cultural shadows.
 Thousands of Germans and Israelis have been brought together through these processes.
 In 2016 Thomas and his wife Yehudit founded the non-profit ‘Pocket Project‘, with the aim of exploring collective trauma and shadow work and integrating this through large-scale group processes.
 A global organization has been launched, intended to research and explore specific aspects of local traumatization.
 This applies both to past traumas and also to current conflict zones.
 Thomas was born in Austria in 1971 and now lives in Tel Aviv, Israel, with his wife, the Israeli artist Yehudit Sasportas and their daughter Eliya.

 Video and audio below.
 Audio also available as a Podcast.